 \subsection{Rotational diagram analysis of \ce{C2H5CN}}

-We used the rotational diagram model for the estimation of the column density and rotational temperature of the detected unblended rotational emission lines of \ce{C2H5CN}.
-Initially, we considered that the detected molecular spectrums of \ce{C2H5CN} were optically thin and obeyed the local thermodynamic equilibrium (LTE) conditions.
-The LTE approximation is appropriate in the G10.47+0.03 environment because the dust optical depth ($\tau$) of G10.47+0.03 was 0.135, indicating that G10.47+0.03 was optically thin in the submillimeter wavelengths \citep{gor20}.
+We use the rotational diagram model for the estimation of the column density and rotational temperature of the detected non-blended rotational emission lines of \ce{C2H5CN}.
+Initially, we consider that the detected molecular spectra of \ce{C2H5CN} are optically thin and obey the local thermodynamic equilibrium (LTE) conditions.
+The LTE approximation is appropriate in the G10.47+0.03 environment because the gas density of the warm inner region of G10.47+0.03 is 7$\times$10$^{7}$ cm$^{-3}$ \citep{rol11}.
 The column density of the optically thin molecular emission lines can be written as \citep{gold99},

-where, $g_u$ indicated the degeneracy of the upper energy ($E_u$), $k_B$ represented the Boltzmann constant, $\rm{\int T_{mb}dV}$ indicated the integrated intensity, $\mu$ was the electric dipole moment, $S$ denoted the strength of the detected molecular emission lines, and $\nu$ was the rest frequency of identified emission lines of \ce{C2H5CN}.
-The equation for total column density under LTE conditions is as follows:
+where $g_u$ indicates the degeneracy of the upper energy ($E_u$), $k_B$ represents the Boltzmann constant, $\rm{\int T_{mb}dV}$ indicates the integrated intensity, $\mu$ is the electric dipole moment, $S$ denote the strength of the detected molecular emission lines, and $\nu$ is the rest frequency of the identified emission lines of \ce{C2H5CN}.
+The equation for total column density under LTE conditions is as follows,

-where ${Q(T_{\text{rot}})}$ denotes the partition function as a function of rotational temperature ($T_{\text{rot}}$) and $E_{u}$ denotes the identified molecule's upper energy.
-The partition function of \ce{C2H5CN} at 75 K, 150 K, and 300 K is 4667.9361, 13209.5867, and 37424.5763, respectively.
-Equation 4 can be rewritten as,
+where ${Q(T_{\text{rot}})}$ denotes the partition function as a function of rotational temperature ($T_{\text{rot}}$) and $E_{u}$ denote the identified molecule's upper energy.
+The partition functions of \ce{C2H5CN} at 75 K, 150 K, and 300 K are 4667.9361, 13209.5867, and 37424.5763, respectively.
+Equation 3 can be rewritten as,